ViennaTools/ViennaRay/docs/inst.md

 ```

 {: .note}
-> If you have a system wide installation (e.g. through a package manager such apt/brew) you don't need to specify a path.
-CMake will automatically detect a suitable system wide installation of Embree.
+> If you have a system-wide installation, for instance, through a package manager like apt or brew, specifying a path is unnecessary.
+CMake will automatically identify and utilize an existing, suitable system-wide installation of Embree.

 ## Integration in CMake projects